 These were the twilight years of Morgantown's existence as a "walking city" where inhabitants lived close to their places of employment and the center city housed the affluent.
 During the years 1890 to 1900, the population more than doubled and more and more people were living in the industrial areas, such as Seneca and Sabraton.
 Downtown was booming as a commercial district.

 By 1903, streetcars brought a public transportation system to town and it became efficient to live outside the city center and commute to work or make shopping trips.
 The bustling, noisy, downtown area became less attractive for residential use and the suburbs, such as South Park and Durbannah became fashionable.
-Downtown Morgantown ceased to be a place for one family dwellings and became what it is today, a commercial district peppered with apartments above the shops, whose occupants are more likely to be students from the University than the owners of the shops.
+Downtown Morgantown ceased to be a place for single family dwellings and became what it is today, a commercial district peppered with apartments above the shops, whose occupants are more likely to be students from the University than the owners of the shops.

 Architecturally, Morgantown is typical of small-town America in that its builders preferred traditional forms to high style.
 This gives High Street the eclectic charm characteristic of Main Street, U.S.A.